You want smart political talk without the meltdowns?

 He said inflation was transitory.

-I mean, every you know, he he just denied the truth and reality of everything and and the deficit, the debt went through the roof and denied that too, and the media covered for him.
+I mean, every, you know, he just denied the truth and reality of everything and the deficit, the debt went through the roof and denied that too, and the media covered for him.

 But they had to be confronted.

-Medicaid is so far out of control because states like California use federal money, which funds most of Medicaid to the states to pay the health costs of undocumented money.
+Medicaid is so far out of control because states like California use federal money, which funds most of Medicaid to the states, to pay the health costs of undocumented migrants.

-migrants they use it for social programs like dance lessons in poor neighborhoods things like that and there's no Biden made no attempt to reign any of this in at all none of it and so then when you have a new president coming we've got to stop all of this because we simply cannot continue on this bankruptcy projection.
+And so then when you have a new president coming, go, we've got to stop all of this because we simply cannot continue on this bankruptcy projection.

-And then you get the his party going oh no you can't stop anything.
+And then you get his party going, oh, no, you can't stop any spending.

 I don't know one program the Democrats want to stop or cut outside of the Defense Department.

-Do you do you know one program that well here's what I see and this is why I I think you're you're out completely on the right track here.
+Well, here's what I see, and this is why I think you're completely on the right track here.

-Since the president even began threatening tariffs over eight trillion dollars from countries and companies has been committed to be spent in this country on manufacturing in the next four years including auto manufacturing pharmaceutical manufacturing semiconductors things that are important to national security the tax cuts that will be made permanent including no tax on tip, Social Security or overtime.
+Since the president even began threatening tariffs, over $8 trillion from countries and companies has been committed to be spent in this country on manufacturing in the next four years, including auto manufacturing, pharmaceutical manufacturing, semiconductors, things that are important to national security.

 Well, Reagan dropped the top marginal rate from 70 to 28 percent.